-He earned a Ph.D. (summa cum laude) in Computer Science from the University of Magdeburg, Germany, while completing most of his research abroad on a 4-year scholarship funded research appointment at the University of California Berkeley.
+He served as a junior professor at the University of Konstanz from February 2015 to August 2018, where he led the Information Science Group.
+In 2013, he earned a Ph.D. (summa cum laude) in Computer Science from the University of Magdeburg, Germany, while completing most of his research abroad on a 4-year scholarship funded research appointment at the University of California Berkeley.
 While at UC Berkeley, he leveraged the proximity to the Silicon Valley to found the technology start-up SciPlore and co-found Docear.
 After his doctorate, he received postdoctoral research fellowships at U.C.
 Berkeley and at the National Institute of Informatics in Tokyo.

-He obtained a scholarship by SIEMENS to complete a Master of Business Administration (MBA) in England and China.
-As a young adult, he participated in Jugend Forscht, Germany’s largest youth science competition.
-He was honored by the German Chancellor and Federal President after winning 1st place in the state-level round three times in a row.
-Today, he supports the Jugend Forscht competition as a jury member.
+In his youth, he participated in Jugend Forscht, Germany’s premier youth science competition.
+He was honored by the German Chancellor, Schröder, and the Federal President after winning the 1st place at the state-level competition three times.
+Today, he supports Jugend Forscht as a jury member.

 Head of the group „Information Science“

 Postdoc, National Institute of Informatics Tokyo, Japan